AdityaRaul/Iris-flower-project/README.md

 Petal length (cm)
 Petal width (cm)
 # Model
-Model
-The model is a [insert type of model, e.g. neural network, decision tree, etc.].
-It is trained on the Iris dataset to predict the species of an Iris flower based on its physical characteristics.
+The model is trained on the Iris dataset to predict the species of an Iris flower based on its physical characteristics.
 # Problem Statement
  Classify Iris flowers into their respective species (Iris setosa, Iris versicolor, and Iris virginica) based on their physical characteristics, such as sepal and petal length and width.
 # Project Summary: